 The Symphonic Band (now called the Wind Ensemble) appeared at the Music Educators National Association convention in Colorado Springs in 1979, and in subsequent years at conventions in Miami, Indianapolis, Chicago, and Kansas City.
-The Symphonic Band has also performed at the prestigious American Bandmasters Association convention in Kansas City in 1983, in Oklahoma City in 1985, and in Lawrence in 1995, and in Wichita in 2002.
+The Symphonic Band has also performed at the prestigious American Bandmasters Association convention in Kansas City in 1983, in Oklahoma City in 1985, in Lawrence in 1995, and in Wichita in 2002.
 The band has also been selected to perform at three conventions of the College Band Directors National Association.

 An end of an era came in 2002 when Foster stepped down as Director of Bands, becoming Assistant Chair of the Department of Music and Dance.
 Dr. John P. Lynch replaced him as Director of Bands and served in that position until 2007.
 During his tenure, Dr. Lynch increased the stature of the KU Bands by beginning programs such as the KU Commissioning Project, The Conductor’s Art Symposium, and the Prairie Winds Festival, as well establishing the flourishing relationship with the Naxos recording label.
 Following Lynch, Dr. Scott A. Weiss came to KU as the Director of Bands and served for three years, and was followed by the current Director of Bands, Dr. Paul W. Popiel in the year 2010.

 There are over 400 students involved in various programs in the KU Bands.
 They represent the University in over 125 performances every school year beginning with Hawk Week before the first classes have met, and concluding with commencement, marking the end of the academic year.